 RFL fund: HC seeks Malvinder's reply on ED plea against order refusing further police custody

-The Enforcement Directorate has sought extension of police custody of Singh and Godhwani till November 28.
-The court listed the matter for further hearing on Tuesday.
+The Enforcement Directorate (ED) has sought extension of police custody of Singh and Godhwani till November 28.
+The court listed the plea for further hearing on Tuesday.

-The trial court had on Saturday dismissed the agency's application for further custodial interrogation of Singh and Godhwai and had sent them to judicial custody till remanded them to judicial custody till December 7.
-The agency had taken both into custody on November 14 from Tihar jail, where they had been lodged due to a case filed by the Delhi Police in relation to the alleged scam.
+The trial court had on Saturday dismissed the agency's application for further custodial interrogation of Singh and Godhwani and had sent them to judicial custody till December 7.
+The agency had taken both into custody on November 14 from Tihar jail, where they had been lodged in a case filed by the Delhi Police in relation to the alleged scam.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)